The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 - Max loves it: Max has been a picky eater in the past and we’ve had to change his food brand to get him to eat.
 But he scarfed down The Farmer’s Dog food as soon as we started feeding it to him.

-- Trial period: The company normally offers 20% off your first shipment, but The Dog Tale readers can get 60% off, so it’s easy to try The Farmer’s Dog without spending too much upfront.
+- Exclusive discount: The company normally offers 20% off your first shipment, but The Dog Tale readers can get 60% off, so it’s easy to try The Farmer’s Dog without spending too much upfront.

 - Vet portal: Many dog owners want to consult their vet before changing their pup’s diet.
 If your vet has questions about the food, The Farmer’s Dog offers a Vet Portal where your veterinarian can learn more about the recipes and how they may be used to manage an individual dog’s health.